 Born in Uppington, South Africa, Alice Krige trained at the Central School of Speech and Drama in London in the late 1970s.
 Her first film performances included the Golden Globe-nominated A Tale of Two Cities (1980), the four time Oscar ® winning Chariots of Fire (1980) and Ghost Story (1981) with Fred Astaire, Melvyn Douglas and Douglas Fairbanks Jnr.

 She then returned to work in film and television, where she appeared in a diverse range of films, such as King David (1985) with Richard Gere, Barfly (1987) with Mickey Rourke and Faye Dunaway, Haunted Summer (1988) with Laura Dern, and See You in the Morning (1989) alongside Jeff Bridges, Farrah Fawcett and Drew Barrymore.
-Ellis Island (1984) and Wallenberg: A Hero’s Story (1985).
+Her work in television included the critically acclaimed mini-series Ellis Island (1984) and Wallenberg: A Hero’s Story (1985).

 In addition to numerous roles in television in the US and UKr, and performances in Scarlet and Black (1993) with Ewan MGregor and Rachel Weiss, Sharpe’s Honour (1994) with Sean Bean, and Deborah Moggach’s Close Relations (1998), Alice appeared in a number of films throughout the 90’s.
 Amongst these was the award winning The Institute Benjamenta (1995) and Guy Maddin’s Twilight of the Ice Nymphs (1997).
 Probably her best known performance however was in the film Star Trek: First Contact (1996) for which she won a 1997 Saturn Award for her portrayal of the Borg Queen.